gastonguaysiu/KIRP_methylation_ML_reclassification/stage_I_reclassification/readme.md

 **Folder table of contents**

-- the version73_conv_alt_seed folder contains contains four more subfolders, each containing a different trail.
+- the version73_conv_alt_seed folder contains four more subfolders, each containing a different trail.
 The clust73em_bval subfolder contains a trial attempted on the beta values rather than M-values for each sample.
 The other three sub-folders contain the same trials attempted using a different random number seed to evaluate the reproducibility of the data.
 - The version74_opt folder contains data for phase 3 of the  clust73em_bval and clust73em_mval trails.
 I.E it contains the CpG subset results of the EM k-means algorithm
 - the version92 folder is the first step in processing the results from the methylation M-values for further analysis.

+MISSING FILES: The scripts will not run as they are due to the file size restrictions.
+Users who wish to use the scripts should download methylation data from https://gdc.cancer.gov/ or other repositories.
+And convert them to M values.
+Additionally, the 450k Illumina manifest file in csv format is required for some of the scripts to run.

 **The differential methylation EM K-means workflow comprises the following steps.**